 Optimize your Google Business Profile listing

-formerly google my business, this is your business profile that shows up in local search results.
+Formerly Google My Business, this is your Google listing that appears in local search results.
 And as I mentioned above, your Business Profile is the biggest factor in ranking for local SEO.

-Claim and verify your listing- Believe it or not, I've seen business owners that don't have access to their business listing or don't even know it exists!
+Claim and verify your listing: Believe it or not, I've seen business owners who don't have access to their business listing or don't even know it exists!
 Verifying your listing is the first step to success.

 Fill out as much information as you can- You want to tell Google as much as you can about your business so that it can place you in the position it deems appropriate in local search results.

 Get reviews- Reviews are an integral part of any business's online reputation, no matter the platform.
 But for Google, consistent reviews can give you a needed boost, especially if you get them on a consistent basis.
 If you're low on reviews or don't have any at all, it's a good idea to send email requests to all your current or past customers that had good experiences with you.
 More often than not, they'll be willing to leave feedback.
 And don't forget to respond to reviews!
 Not only does it show those people you care, but reassures future customers that you value customer feedback.

 Post consistently- Google is also a social media platform!
 You can post to your business profile just like you would with Instagram or Facebook.
 Just like the other things on this list, posting consistently to your profile can help build trust with potential customers and improve local ranking.

 Keep your information up to date- This one should be obvious.
 Make sure to update your information as needed, such as your hours, services, products, and contact information.